Orbital effects of a monochromatic plane gravitational wave with ultra-low frequency incident on a gravitationally bound two-body system: Summary and conclusions

 From a practical point of view, in the most general case one has six unknowns: the two angles of the wavevector, the frequency of the wave, its two independent amplitudes, and a phase lag.
 In principle, it is possible to constrain all of them by determining the secular variations of some Keplerian orbital elements for, e.g., several planets of the solar system.
 Actually, this seems to be the current trend in astronomical research since extensive planetary data reductions, in which the corrections to the standard precessions of the perihelia and the nodes of some major bodies of the solar system are estimated, are currently ongoing by independent teams of astronomers.
 Future implementation of planned or proposed accurate interplanetary ranging facilities may further enhance such a program.
-It should also be considered that no other dedicated experiments are currently available for the ultra-low frequency part of the spectrum of gravitational waves.
+It should also be considered that the resulting bounds would represent independent tests of the ultra-low frequency primordial gravitational waves which may have been indirectly detected in recent data analyses of BICEP2.
+A systematic analysis of the currently available planetary data for various possible orientations of the wavevector may be the subject of further, dedicated investigations.

-Our results are quite general since they are valid not only for the solar system's planets, but also for any generic gravitationally bound two-body systems whose characteristic orbital frequencies are quite larger than the incident wave's frequency.
-Moreover, they can be extended to any generic perturbing acceleration of tidal type with constant coefficients over the characteristic timescales of the perturbed system.
+Our results are quite general since they are valid not only for the solar system's planets, but also for any generic gravitationally bound two-body systems whose characteristic orbital frequencies are quite larger than the incident wave's frequency. {Typical examples are extrasolar planetary systems and the stars orbiting the Galactic black hole}.
+Moreover, {our findings} can be extended to any generic perturbing acceleration of tidal type with constant coefficients over the characteristic timescales of the perturbed system. {Exotic modified models of gravity and/or various types of external cosmological curved backgrounds may do so}.